philjord/ElderScrollsExplorer/README.md

-This project pulls together many other projects based around building a game engine on java3d and JBullet that imports the assets of the Bethesda games built on the Gamebryo engine.
+This project pulls together many other projects based around building a game engine on java3d and JBullet, an engine that imports the assets of the Bethesda games that have been built on the Gamebryo engine.

-I need these assets and engine components for another game project (not open source).

 This particular project is used as a test bed but also proves the following: